facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 ///

 Some blocks may implement a special argument in the header for things such as, but not limited to, titles.
 These arguments can be optional or sometimes enforced as a requirement.
-This is up to the given Blocks plugin to decide.
+This is up to the given Blocks extension to decide.

 ```
 /// note | Did you know?